fubinf/sedrila/README.md

 Find the [documentation at readthedocs](https://sedrila.readthedocs.io).

+## Ideas for future versions

+- Process `SEDRILA_INSTRUCTOR_COURSE_URLS` as described in the instructor documentation.
+- `sedrila instructor` should keep a JSON file `student_course_urls.json` that maps student usernames to the course URL first seen for that student, because if a student ever changed the URL in the `student.yaml`, prior signed commits of instructors might become invalid semantically if the new course has a different set of tasks.
+  The map is added to when a `student.yaml` is first seen and checked against at each later time.
+  Note that a student taking part a second time, with a fresh repo, might require manual editing of that JSON file to remove that entry.
+- Better yet, there could be an option `sedrial instructor --allow-repo2` that performs that editing automatically and also checks that the new repo contains no instructor-signed commits.
+- Command `sedrila instructor --clean-up-repos-home` to clean up instructor work directory trees-of-trees by deleting all level-1 subtrees in which the `student.yaml` has a `course_url` that is not mentioned in the `SEDRILA_INSTRUCTOR_COURSE_URLS`environment variable.
+  This option should ask a safety question before starting to work.

 ## Development process: TODO-handling during development

 We use this convention for the development of `sedrila`.